PEZ/Flex4GroupIcon/README.md

 3. Whenever you want to merge in any changes in the main repo:<br>
  `$ git merge upstream/master`

-That last step is assuming you want to merge the master branch of course, but that's the only branch there is yet anyway. =)
+That last step is assuming you want to merge the master branch of course.